Raphhh/php-lib-bootstrap/README.md

 ### With Composer

-First, use [Composer](https://getcomposer.org/) to create your project.
-(Note that composer will also create all the repositories if they do not exist.)
+First, execute [Composer](https://getcomposer.org/) to create your project.

 ```
 $ composer create-project raphhh/php-lib-bootstrap path/to/my/project